janeadams/reddit_nlp/README.md

 The script will look in the `subreddits` directory for a list of all subreddits for which you have pulled data.
 Dash will spin up a local server at `localhost:8050` - you can view the dashboard at `http://127.0.0.1:8050`

 ### Filtering ngram data
-If you have saved a lot of ngrams to disk, and you'd like to remove those that are infrequently used, you can make use of the `remove.py` script to filter out rarely used ngrams:
+If you have saved a lot of ngrams to disk, and you'd like to remove those that are infrequently used, you can make use of the `remove_ngrams.py` script to filter out rarely used ngrams:
-`python remove.py`
+`python remove_ngrams.py`

-Enter the subreddit directory you'd like to filter (e.g. `AskDocs`), then choose a threshold.
-This will remove any ngrams that appear less than the entered number (so if you'd like to remove all ngrams that have only been used once, enter `2`.
+Enter the subreddit directory you'd like to filter (e.g. `AskDocs`), then choose a threshold (you can get an idea of ngrams at each threshold from the automatic printout).
+This script will remove any ngrams that appear less than the entered number (so if you'd like to remove all ngrams that have only been used once, enter `2`).

+### Removing date ranges
+If you've downloaded some date ranges that contain little to no data, and you'd like to remove those ngrams and related files, you can make use of the `remove_days.py` script to filter out a range of dates:
+`python remove_days.py`

+Enter the subreddit directory you'd like to filter, then choose start and end dates (YYYY-MM-DD).
+This script will remove any posts, tokens, and wordcounts folders/files for those dates, remove those date entries from the ngram files, and recompute aggregated word counts.

 ### Running the dashboard on a server
 In order to run the dashboard on a server, you'll need a server running uwsgi.
 A `wsgi.py` script is included for running the dashboard application.
 You don't need to upload the `posts/` or `tokens/` folders for each subreddit, but you will need to upload the `ngrams` directory for each subreddit in the original `subreddits/{subreddit}/data/` directory structure, along with the summary files `word_counts.csv` and `post_counts.csv`.